 - Sponsor – An experienced AA participant to act as a guide and mentor to newer AA members

-Finding an AA Meeting in NE Ohio
+Finding a Meeting in NE Ohio

 No matter where you like in northeast Ohio, there’s at least one meeting near you every night and most days.
 Many are held in church halls.
 To find a meeting near you, use the following links: (Keep in mind that due to the anonymous nature of AA, updating the information is left to the chairmen and women of the individual meetings.)